alttch/eva3/doc/item_scripts.rst

 ~~~~~~~~~~~~

 Item actions are used to control the units.
 After the :ref:`unit<unit>` action
-has ben called, the controller executes the appropriate script.
+has been called, the controller executes the appropriate script.
 By default,
 control scripts are placed in xc/uc/ folder and named ID, where ID is a unit
 ID, for example, xc/uc/lamp1.
 This may be changed in the item configuration to
-let i.e. one script execute actions for the group of units.
+let e.g. one script execute actions for a group of units.

 The startup parameters of the action script include: